-- Wear eve protection.
-Protect your eves, skin and clothing from acid and particles containing lead. - .
-Battery acid is very corrosive and caustic.
-Wear protective gloves and eve protection.
+- Wear eye protection.
+Protect your eyes, skin and clothing from acid and particles containing lead. - Battery acid is very corrosive and caustic.
+Wear protective gloves and eye protection.
 Do not tilt the batteries.
 This could spill acid through the vents.
 Rinse battery acid from eyes immediately for several minutes with clear water.
 Then seek medical care immediately.
 Neutralise any acid splashes on the skin or clothing with a soapy solution, and rinse off with plenty of water.
-If acid is swallowed by mistake, consult a doctor immedi- - .
-Fires, sparks, open flames and smoking are prohibited.
+If acid is swallowed by mistake, consult a doctor immediately. - Fires, sparks, naked lights and smoking are prohibited.
 When handling cables and electrical equipment, avoid causing sparks and electrostatic charge.
 Never short the battery terminals.
-High-energy sparks can cause injury. - A highly explosive mixture of gases is released when the battery is under charge.
-The batteries should be charged in a well-ventilated room only. - Keep children away from acid and batteries. - .
-Before working on the electrical system, you must switch off the engine, the ignition and all consumers.
-The negative cable on the battery must be disconnected.
-When a light bulb is changed, you need only switch off the light.
+High-energy sparks can cause injury.